HarleyTG-O/Puppy-Clicker/README.md

      pip install -r requirements.txt
      ```

-2. **Run the Game**:
+3. **Run the Game**:
-   -Once all dependencies are installed, navigate to the game folder and run the executable file:
+   - Once all dependencies are installed, navigate to the game folder and run the executable file:
-      Puppy Clicker.exe
+     `Puppy Clicker.exe`

 4. **Game Assets**:
    - Download all the required game assets (logos, images, etc.) from [this GitHub link](https://github.com/HarleyTG-O/Puppy-Clicker/tree/main/Harley's%20Studio/Puppy%20Clicker/GameData).